npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 };
 ```

-Note that this only works in one direction on the scope chain.
 A variable defined on the child level is not available to the parent level. `_childVar` is not available to the scope of the parent or to the global scope.
-However `_parentVar` is available to the scope of the child!
-It only works in one direction!
+However `_parentVar` is available to the scope of the child but not available to the global scope.
+Note that this only works whilst going down the scope chain, not up.

 ```javascript
 var parent = function () {
 	var _parentVar = 'private'